simnim/nh_website/README.md

 # Liscence
 BSD.

-Please cite my website if you use anything from it, but remove my name otherwise.
+Please cite my website if you use anything from it, but remove my name from display otherwise.